Disneyland’s Hot Chocolate Copycat that’s creamy and chocolatey at every sip! Rich and indulgent, it’s the perfect treat for cold winter days!

 - Add condensed milk and vanilla extract.
 Stir until well combined.
 Simmer for about 3 to 5 minutes.

-- To serve, ladle into serving cups.
+- To serve, ladle into serving mugs.
 Top with whipped cream and lightly dust with ground cinnamon or cocoa powder, if desired.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”